geekfeiw/geekfeiw.github.io/index.md

 My research interest is building novel sensory systems for human sensing.

 ## News
-:boom: Our paper, [Continuous User Authentication by Contactless Wireless Sensing](https://arxiv.org/abs/1812.01503), accepted to be published [IoTJ](http://ieee-iotj.org/), May 1, 2019.
+:boom: Our paper, [Continuous User Authentication by Contactless Wireless Sensing](https://arxiv.org/abs/1812.01503), accepted to be published in [IEEE IoTJ](http://ieee-iotj.org/), May 1, 2019.

 ## Publications